-- 1 Advanced Low - a.
-Through the target language, learners identify and investigate some typical products related to everyday life in the target culture(s) and in the learners' own culture.
+- 1. Advanced Low - a.
+Through the target language, learners identify and investigate typical products related to everyday life in the target culture(s) and in the learners' own culture.
 They use their insights to infer perspectives (attitudes, values, beliefs, the way a native speaker living in the target culture interprets meaning) of the target culture society. - i.
-Current events, contemporary and emerging global issues, population, migration, environment, discrimination, resources.
-(Possible Topics). - b.
-Learners recognize and identify a few typical practices of the target culture in order to gain understanding of the perspectives of the target culture(s) and their societies. - Impact of current events and global issues on the target culture societies and on the students' own society, effects of population growth and migration across the globe, environmental degradation and protections, discrimination and other conflicts that
+Current events, contemporary and emerging global issue, population, migration, environment, discrimination, resources.
+(Possible Topics) - b.
+Learners recognize and identify a few typical practices of the target culture to gain understanding of the perspectives of the target culture(s) and their societies. - Impact of current events and global issues on the target culture societies and on the students' own society, effects of population growth and migration across the globe, environmental degradation and protections, discrimination and other conflicts that affect

+- Conversations

-- Technology-based self-tests
+- Class discussions

+- Listening comprehension/Play an audio for students to respond to Q

+& A after.

-- On-line self assessments
+- Dialogues

-- Audio-visual activities/exercises
+- Self-Reflection

-- Graphic organizers such as Venn Diagram

-- o Introductory paragraphs
+- Essays

-- End of Lesson Ouizzes

-- Formal and informal cards, notes, postcards, e-mails, posts, blogs, texting.

-- Listening and/or reading original dialogues in the target language.

-- o Teacher created lessons/assignments.

 - (Amistad Law: N.J.S.A.
 18A 52:16A-88 -

 - Holocaust Law: N.J.S.A.
 18A:35-2 -

 - LGBT and Disabilities Law: N.J.S.A.
 18A:35-4.35 -

 - Diversity & Inclusion: N.J.S.A.
 18A:35-4.36a

-Examine the roles of race, ethnicity, gender, religion in language and world history across Spanish, French, Italian, Latin-speaking cultures through articles, poetry and personal research, oral presentations.)
+Examine the roles of race, ethnicity, gender, religion in world history and language across Spanish-speaking cultures through articles, poetry and literature excerpts, personal research, oral presentations.)

-Climate Change: 7.1.NH.
-PRSNT.6: - Collecting, sharing, and analyzing data related to global issues, problems, and challenges faced by Spanish, French, Italian, Latin-speaking countries.
+• Climate Change: 7.1.NH.
+PRSNT.6: - Collecting, sharing, and analyzing data of Spanish-speaking countries related to global issues, problems, and challenges.

 Present a situation with a complication and a solution.
-Create an art project on the topic and present
+Create an art project on the topic and present.